yashkrsingh/CSD202-Introduction-To-Database-Management-Systems/README.md

 Programming problems done in the laboratory under the course CSD202 *"Introduction to Database Management Systems"*.

-Every folder contains a **Readme file** which describes the given problem and a *SQL* script which contains the solution to the problem.
+Every folder contains a **Readme file** which describes the given problem and an *SQL* script which contains the solution to the problem.